paxdotdev/pax/lab-journal-zb.md

     Either we need to update the 'hydrated node expansion' logic in the engine core to be aware of the adjustments made by Repeat, or we need to update Repeat's (and Conditional's?) deletion logic to be more mindful
    - Note: Conditional doesn't use this mechanism at all; it uses a "double buffer" approach, with one empty children buffer and one many-children buffer.
- - Further investigation: instance_registry#instance_map seems to be used as an Rc safety-net, ensuring the count of the Rc will always be at least 1.
-Removing from instance_registry allows the Rc to be cleaned up, "garbage collected," so its use is valid in this context.
+ - Further investigation: node_registry#instance_map seems to be used as an Rc safety-net, ensuring the count of the Rc will always be at least 1.
+Removing from node_registry allows the Rc to be cleaned up, "garbage collected," so its use is valid in this context.

 Perhaps: we need to _mark for removal_ at the _end of the frame_ (or even the beginning of next frame), instead